TechStuff2020/CashPlus-Portfolio/README.md

 For above reasons (and more), this project is launched.

-> Please note that this is not a portfolio tracker.
-There are far too many portals and applications that exist already.
-[GetQuin](getquin.com), [Sharesight](https://www.sharesight.com), [Seeking Alpha](https://seekingalpha.com), to name a few, and your own broker's web portal!
+> Please note that this is not a classic portfolio tracker.
+There are far too many portals and applications existing already.
+[GetQuin](getquin.com), [Sharesight](https://www.sharesight.com), [Seeking Alpha](https://seekingalpha.com), to name a few, and your own broker's portal!

 Pictorially, the difference between an "off the shelf" portfolio tracker and "Portfolio Doctor" is shown below.